-The internal sales growth, excluding precious metal content, in the United States was driven by strong growth in specialty dental (endodontic, implant and orthodontic products), and dental consumable product categories, offset somewhat by lower sales in the dental laboratory product category.
-In Europe, the negative internal growth was driven by the lower sales in the dental laboratory category.
-The decrease in the laboratory category was primarily related to reimbursement issues in the German dental market caused by the slow implementation of a new dental reimbursement program for prosthetic procedures which became effective in 2005.
-The Company believes that the prosthetic area of the German dental market will improve as the dentists, laboratories, insurance companies and patients become more familiar with the new reimbursement program and the backlog of requested procedures is reduced.
-Although we expect that this part of the German market will continue to improve throughout the year, we anticipate that the market in Germany will be approximately 90% of the 2004 levels, which will negatively impact the European internal growth for 2005.
-The internal growth of 2.5% in all other regions was largely the result of strong growth in the Asian and Latin American regions, offset by lower sales in the Middle East and Japan.
+The internal sales growth, excluding precious metal content, in the United States was driven by strong growth in specialty dental and dental consumable product categories, offset somewhat by lower sales in the dental laboratory product category.
+In Europe, the low internal growth resulted from lower sales in the dental laboratory category offset by strong growth in the specialty dental category.
+Similar to the first quarter, the decrease in the laboratory category was primarily related to reimbursement issues in the German dental market caused by the slow implementation of a new dental reimbursement program for prosthetic procedures which became effective in 2005.
+The prosthetic area of the German dental market has improved in the second quarter compared to the first quarter as the dentists, laboratories, insurance companies and patients have become more familiar with the new reimbursement program and the backlog of requested procedures is being reduced.
+Although we expect that the German market will continue to improve throughout the year, we anticipate that the market in Germany will be lower in 2005 than 2004, which is negatively impacting the European internal growth for 2005.
+The internal growth of 5.9% in all other regions was largely the result of strong growth in the Asian and Middle East/Africa regions and Japan, partially offset by lower sales in Canada.